 Name: Mindy Stern

-What books, blogs, podcasts, resources or influencers would you recommend to women?
+What books or social media influencers would you recommend to other women?

-Two must-reads: “The President’s Club” by Michael Duffy and Nancy Gibbs – a fascinating study of leadership and, just as important, the transition of leadership; and “Becoming” by Michelle Obama.
-Michelle’s story, told in her distinctive voice, of how a young girl from the South Side of Chicago wound up in the White House, and how she kept her moral compass, her decency, her desire to help others, her sanity and her good humor along the way, is very inspiring.
-Last but certainly not least, the notorious RBG is a force of nature.
+As we continue through this period of uncertainty, leadership is more important than ever.
+I found that two books, in particular, shed light on this issue.
+“The Presidents Club” by Michael Duffy and Nancy Gibbs, is a remarkable study of leadership and the transition of leadership.
+The book focuses on the relationships between post-WWII presidents and the ways they worked together for the nation.
+“Becoming” by Michelle Obama, is another remarkable story, told in her distinctive voice, of her journey from the South Side of Chicago to the White House.
+It explores how she kept her moral compass, her decency, her desire to help others, her sanity and her good humor.
+It is powerfully inspiring.